-The superpower of Guaiol is no less than awesome.
+The potential superpower of Guaiol is no less than awesome.
 According to research conducted both on living organisms and in the lab, it significantly inhibits the growth of non-small cell lung cancer.
 It is also antibacterial.
 Cool.

 Now, let’s meet Caryophyllene Oxide (.17% in our recent Fusion CBD tests).
 Cary Oxide (a good superhero name) is found in cloves, rosemary and hops.
 Yes, a number of these terpenes are found in hops, but that is a tale for another website to tell.